MvanBloemendaal/SGAS/README.md

 --

+In the folder Release are the software applications (.exe).

-The forms can be secured with a password so that end users can fill only fields that apply.
+The forms (in the folder Additional files) can be secured with a password so that end users can fill only fields that apply.